ashleyd480/rock_paper_scissors_game/readme.md

 # Functionality

-The javascript code leverages basic Javascript functons and DOM manipulation.
+The JavaScript code leverages basic JavaScript functons and DOM manipulation.

 ## Ready to Play : Yes/No